Why did we do this?

 Millions of volunteers already give their time to volunteer and make a difference to their local communities.
 Many do so as part of public services – like school governors and special constables - and we've seen it more recently with initiatives like the Games Makers and Team London.

-We think it’s possible for public services to create new and better opportunities for people to give their time to make a difference to issues that they care about, like helping young people succeed, supporting older people to live great lives or improving the physical environment.
+We thought it was also possible for public services to create new and better opportunities for people to give their time to make a difference to issues that they care about, like helping young people succeed, supporting older people to live great lives or improving the physical environment.

-We want to replicate this successful approach in the UK and have joined forces with Bloomberg Philanthropies and the Cabinet Office to back seven UK cities to join the Cities of Service movement.
-Over the next two years, each will receive grant funding, as well as mentoring and advice from US colleagues leading successful Cities of Service programmes.
-They will identify local challenges, mobilise volunteers and measure the impact they are having.
+We wanted to replicate this successful approach in the UK and joined forces with Bloomberg Philanthropies and the Cabinet Office to back seven UK cities to join the Cities of Service movement.
+Each city received grant funding, as well as mentoring and advice from US colleagues leading successful Cities of Service programmes.

-Bristol, Kirklees, Plymouth and Portsmouth will each receive grants of £180,000 to fund the creation of a Chief Service Office post and to support new initiatives that mobilise citizens to make a difference to specific challenges.
+Bristol, Kirklees, Plymouth and Portsmouth each received grants of £180,000 to fund the creation of a Chief Service Officer post and to support new initiatives that mobilise citizens to make a difference to specific challenges.

 Each city published a Service Plan in September 2014.

 Cities of Service started in New York in 2009.
 Today, the Cities of Service coalition includes more than 170 mayors, representing nearly 50 million Americans.
 It is successfully mobilising thousands of volunteers to improve their city one task at a time.
 Volunteers give their time in the service of others and their local city, often co-ordinated by a Chief Service Officer and always with a focus on measuring the impact they are having.
 Cities in the coalition share successful strategies and programmes, which are published in a series of blueprints that ensure the most effective ones are copied by others.